A YTD correspondence for constant scalar curvature metrics: The main results

 Though not used (nor proved) in this work, this expansion gives a transcendental analogue of the classical Bergman kernel asymptotic expansions going back to Tian \cite{Tian89}.
 Intriguingly, the scalar curvature appears in the above expansion, as in the Bergman kernel expansion.
 For classical Bergman kernels, this point was crucially used by Donaldson \cite{Don01,D05}, showing that cscK metrics are closely related to the Chow stability in algebraic geometry.

-For our $\beta$-entropy, the following crucial formula is proved in Proposition \ref{prop:ent-beta=sup}:
+For our $\beta$-entropy, the following simple but crucial formula is proved in Proposition \ref{prop:ent-beta=sup}:

-The expression on the right hand side is reminiscent of Donaldson’s $\cL$-function from \cite{D05} in the classical Bergman kernel setting.
+The expression on the right hand side is reminiscent of Donaldson’s $\tilde\cL$ function from \cite[(12)]{D05} in the classical Bergman kernel setting.
 Because of this analogy, we call $Ent^\beta$ the (transcendentally) quantized entropy at level $\beta$.
 The corresponding quantized $K^\beta$ energy functional $K^\beta: \mathcal H_\omega \to \mathbb{R}$—satisfying $K^\beta(u) \nearrow K(u)$ as $\beta \nearrow \infty$—is defined as follows:

 Due to Chen-Cheng, existence of cscK metrics is equivalent to properness of the K energy \cite{CC1,CC2}, which we show to be further equivalent with properness of the `quantized' $K^\beta$ functionals for $\beta$ big enough (Theorem \ref{thm:K-prop=K-beta-prop}).
-This is in line with quantization philosophy extensively explored in the algebraic setting (see e.g. \cite{Tian89,Tia90,Don01,D05,P04,PT06,RTZ20,Zhang21YTD}).
+This is in line with the quantization philosophy extensively explored in the algebraic setting (see e.g. \cite{Tian89,Tia90,Don01,D05,PT06,Paul12,RTZ20,Zhang21YTD}).
 Our argument relies on estimates reminiscent of the partial $C^0$ estimate (Proposition~\ref{prop:PC0}), originally introduced by Tian \cite{Tia90} in the Fano setting.

 In addition, we show that the $K^\beta$ energy and its radial version are continuous with respect to the $d_1$ and $d_1^c$ metrics, respectively (Lemma~\ref{lem: Ent_beta_cont}, Theorem~\ref{thm:Ent-beta=lim-Ent-beta}).
 The analogous properties are known to hold for the Ding energy (\cite[Proposition 5.19]{DR17}, \cite[Theorem 1.4]{DXZ25} \cite[Proposition 3.15]{BJ22}) but fail for the $K$ energy.
-Thus, while the properness profile of $K^\beta$ agrees with that of the $K$ energy, its crucial continuity profile is in line with the much better behaving Ding energy known from the Fano case.
+Thus, while the properness profile of $K^\beta$ agrees with that of the $K$ energy, its crucial continuity profile is in line with the much better behaving Ding energy from the Fano case.

-Since, in the Fano case, the favorable properties of the Ding energy have driven major advances in $K$-stability, moduli theory, $\delta$-invariants, and other areas \cite{Bern15,CDS15,Tian15,Li17,Fuj19,FO18,BJ17,XuZhuang20,LXZ21,Zhang21YTD,DZ22}, we are motivated to make extensive use of $K^\beta$ functionals in this work.
+Since, in the Fano case, the favorable properties of the Ding energy have driven important advances in $K$-stability, moduli theory, $\delta$-invariants, and other areas \cite{Bern15,CDS15,Tian15,Li17,Fuj19,FO18,BJ17,XuZhuang20,LXZ21,Zhang21YTD,DZ22}, we are motivated to make extensive use of $K^\beta$ energies in this work.